Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Under certain circumstances, a driver can face a five year revocation of their license as a "habitual offender."
 This can occur if a driver (1) is convicted of three or more specified traffic crimes within a five year period; or (2) is convicted of a combination of 20 or more specified traffic infractions and / or traffic crimes in a five year period.

 This habitual offender revocation does not happen in court.
 Rather, a driver receives notice from the DMV in the mail some time after notice of their conviction(s) have been forwarded to the DMV.
-Make sure that your DUI lawyer is made aware of any traffic convictions that you have received in the past five years (especially convictions for traffic crimes).
+Make sure that your DUII lawyer is made aware of any traffic convictions that you have received in the past five years (especially convictions for traffic crimes).

 Also keep in mind that your license can be suspended for a variety of other reasons including failure to appear for court, failure to pay fines, failure to pay child support, etc.